Skip to content

 }

-• A tag can correspond 1:1 to a concrete template — e.g. GameTags.Spinner is carried only by SpinnerEntity, so querying by that tag is equivalent to querying that specific entity type.
+• 1:1 with a template — e.g. GameTags.Spinner is carried only by SpinnerEntity, so querying by it picks out that template's entities.

-• A tag can correspond to an abstract role shared across many templates — e.g. a CommonTags.Renderable tag declared on a base template is inherited by every template that does IExtends<Renderable>.
-Querying by the role tag iterates every entity that fulfills it, regardless of which concrete template produced it.
-This is the closest analogue Trecs has to "interface" or "base class" polymorphism for entities.
+• An abstract role across templates — a CommonTags.Renderable tag declared on a base template is inherited by every template that does IExtends<Renderable>.
+Querying the role tag iterates every entity that fulfills it.
+This is Trecs's closest analogue to "interface" or "base class" polymorphism.
+(You can also add the role tag directly to each template instead of inheriting — same result.)

 Use IExtends<T> to inherit components and tags from a base template: